 - Manufacturing defects, whether they were known to the manufacturer at the time of sale to your employer or not.

-- Safety code violations by employees, supervisors, maintenance technicians, or anyone else involved in operating, overseeing, or maintaining the machines.
+- Safety code violations by employees, supervisors, maintenance technicians, or anyone else involved in operating, overseeing or maintaining the machines.

-Understanding Your Options Following a Machinery Injury
+Understanding Your Options Following A Machinery Injury In New York

-Speak with a Machinery Accident Lawyer
+Contact An Experienced Machinery Accident Lawyer